thiagontnx/SecurityBootcamp/optional/infection/im.rst

 Conclusion
 ++++++++++

    - Once completed with the initial runs of **Infection Monkey**, create a **Flow Security Policy** to lock down your application.
-Then, **rerun** Infection Monkey to determine weather your security policy is now preventing Infection Monkey from discovering and exploiting your VMs protected by the Security Policy.
+Then, **rerun** Infection Monkey to determine whether your security policy is now preventing Infection Monkey from discovering and exploiting your VMs protected by the Security Policy.